Studio 360 is looking for sharp, enthusiastic self-starters, with or without radio skills, to participate in the program as interns and volunteers.

 Start date: mid-May

-If you are applying as an Intern: Please submit your application via WNYC's careers site — during submission periods, you'll find a listing for the internship there.
+If you are applying as an Intern: Please submit your application via WNYC's careers site — during submission periods, you'll find a link to the internship listing here.

 If you are applying as a Volunteer: Please submit your application to email@example.com with the subject line “Studio 360 volunteer application.”